-alliteration Alliteration involves words that begin with the same sound. allusion Allusion is an indirect reference to another time person or place, e.g. His love of chocolate was his Achilles' heel. assonance Assonance involves words that have the same vowel sound. metaphor Metaphor is an implied comparison of two unlike things, e.g. He was a lion in battle. simile Simile involves describing something by comparing it with something else. onomatopoeia Onomatopoeia is when the sound of a word is the same as its meaning. personification Personification describes something non-human as if it is human. foreshadowing Foreshadowing is to hint at what might happen later in the play. aside The actor said an aside to the audience that the other characters wouldn't hear. anachronism The town is a throwback to medieval times, an anachronism that has survived the passing years. irony Irony is the use of words where the real meaning is the opposite of what is actually said. pun A pun involves the clever use of words that has two meanings. soliloquy Shakespeare uses Macbeth's soliloquy to show that he is unsure about what to do. symbol An object can be a symbol , if it also stands for something larger than itself, a clock might mean time passing.
+alliteration Alliteration involves words that begin with the same sound. allusion Allusion is an indirect reference to another time person or place, e.g. His love of chocolate was his Achilles' heel. assonance Assonance involves words that have the same vowel sound. metaphor Metaphor is an implied comparison of two unlike things, e.g. He was a lion in battle. simile Simile involves describing something by comparing it with something else. onomatopoeia Onomatopoeia is when the sound of a word is the same as its meaning. personification Personification describes something non-human as if it is human. foreshadowing Foreshadowing is to hint at what might happen later in the play. aside The actor said an aside to the audience that the other characters wouldn't hear. anachronism The town is a throwback to medieval times, an anachronism that has survived the passing years. irony Irony is the use of words where the real meaning is the opposite of what is actually said. pun A pun involves the clever use of words that has two meanings. soliloquy Soliloquy is the act of a character speaking to themselves so as to reveal their thoughts to the audience. symbol An object can be a symbol , if it also stands for something larger than itself, a clock might mean time passing.
 A writer's style is their characteristic way of writing e.g. choice of words, style structure and imagery.